harvard-nrg/scanbuddy/README.md

 # Scanbuddy

 Scanbuddy is an fMRI motion plotting software that allows users to see motion estimates at the time of scan acquisition.
-Scanbuddy also computes an SNR estimate for the scan.
-Scanbuddy is written in python and has been containerized to work across platforms, though it was developed for Linux.
+Scanbuddy also computes an SNR estimate for the scan and can be configured to check for irregular head coil elements.
+Scanbuddy is written in python and has been containerized to work across platforms, though it has only been implemented on Linux and MacOS.
 Scanbuddy must be run on a machine independent from the scanner host computer.
 SAMBA should be used to stream data from the scanner to the Scanbuddy machine.

 Scanbuddy watches a user-specified folder for creation of an interior incoming folder.
 When created, it watches *that* folder for DICOM images.
 Each time one appears, it plots motion data on a web page (by default at `localhost:8080`) suitable for showing full time in the MR control room.

 Whenever a DICOM from a new series is seen, all data from the previous series is discarded.

+# Citation

+Please cite Scanbuddy with: Asay et al., (2025).
+Scanbuddy: fMRI motion plotting and SNR estimation at scan acquisition.
+Journal of Open Source Software, 10(113), 8119, https://doi.org/10.21105/joss.08119

 # Installation and Usage